cairis-platform/cairis/about.md

 [Robin Quetin](https://github.com/RobinQuetin) developed a proof-of-concept [CAIRIS web app](https://github.com/RobinQuetin/CAIRIS-web).
 This is no longer being actively developed, but we are looking at how to integrate aspects of this work back into the main [CAIRIS repository](https://github.com/failys/CAIRIS).

-## Is CAIRIS used in the real world? ##

-CAIRIS has been used in a number of real-world case studies.
-You can read about some of these studies [here]({{site.baseurl }}/papers.html).

-We're also working with a number of companies (both large and small) who are looking to adopt CAIRIS.
-We're always interested in hearing from others interested in adopting the tool, so please [get in touch](mailto:sfaily@bournemouth.ac.uk) if you want to use CAIRIS and need help getting started.
+## Do you still do research around CAIRIS? ##

+Very much so.
+We have a number of undergraduate and postgraduate research assistants that are currently extending CAIRIS, and exploring some of the ideas that originally motivated its development.
+We love to hear from prospective collaborators, so if working with us to improve the state of the art in security design tools is of interest then please [get in touch](mailto:sfaily@bournemouth.ac.uk).

 ## How can I contribute to CAIRIS? ##

 You can contribute in several ways.

 * You can use CAIRIS in your own practice.
 One of our aims in developing CAIRIS is to transfer knowledge about security design tool best practice, so by using CAIRIS you will be helping us do this.
 We welcome problem reports or feature requests; you can contribute these by doing little more than raising [an issue on github](https://github.com/failys/CAIRIS/issues), or [getting in touch](mailto:sfaily@bournemouth.ac.uk) if your requirements are a little more elaborate.
 * If you work in higher education, please consider using CAIRIS as a tool for teaching security design.
 CAIRIS has already been used in [Oxford](http://www.cs.ox.ac.uk)'s postgraduate [Design of Security](http://www.cs.ox.ac.uk/softeng/subjects/DES.html) course.
-At [BU](https://www1.bournemouth.ac.uk), we're also looking to incorporate CAIRIS into our own cybersecurity teaching.
+At [BU](https://www1.bournemouth.ac.uk), we're also incorporating CAIRIS into our own cybersecurity teaching.
 We're happy to share any teaching material we develop, so if you're interested in using CAIRIS as part of your teaching then please [get in touch](mailto:sfaily@bournemouth.ac.uk).
-* We're always looking for people to help in general maintenance activities.
+* We're always looking for people to help with general maintenance activities.
 The CAIRIS documentation is a little out of date in places, and a number of really interesting features (e.g. the functionality associated with specifying and analysing software architectures) isn't documented as well as it could be.
 We would also love to hear from people interested in looking at how CAIRIS can be best packaged, given the various platforms and infrastructures they might wish to use CAIRIS for.

 ## How can I sponsor CAIRIS? ##

 We'd love to hear from companies interested in sponsoring the on-going design and evolution of CAIRIS.
 You can sponsor us in lots of different ways.
+These include:

-* You can provide people to help maintain and grow CAIRIS.
+* Providing people to help maintain and grow CAIRIS.
-* You can provide [modest] financial support we can use to employ interns to develop CAIRIS.
+* Providing [modest] financial support we can use to employ interns to develop CAIRIS.
-* We're happy to offer consultancy to help you adopt CAIRIS.
+* Buying consultancy to help you adopt CAIRIS.
 Any income from CAIRIS consultancy, will go back into the development of CAIRIS.
-* If you're a UK SME and see CAIRIS as an important tool in growing your business, then a [knowledge transfer partnership](https://connect.innovateuk.org/web/ktp) is a great way of getting government funding to support us and your project.
+* [KTPs](https://connect.innovateuk.org/web/ktp).
+If you're a UK SME and see CAIRIS as an important tool in growing your business, then a KTP is a great way of getting government funding to support us and your project.

 Please [get in touch](mailto:sfaily@bournemouth.ac.uk) if any (or all!) of the above is of interest to you.